Martins3/Martins3.github.io/docs/kernel/storage-multiqueue.md

 block IO in the driver submission queue, so when completed the tag is passed back from the device indicating which IO has been completed.
-2. Second, to support fine grained IO accounting we have modified the internal Linux accounting library to provide statistics for the states of both the software queues and dis- patch queues.
+2. Second, to support fine grained IO accounting we have modified the internal Linux accounting library to provide statistics for the states of both the software queues and dispatch queues.
 We have also modified the existing tracing and profiling mechanisms in blktrace, to support IO tracing for future devices that are multi-queue aware.